 Additional Carpet Cleaning Costs

-The above estimated costs just take the cleaning into consideration.
+The above estimated costs just take the general cleaning into consideration.
 However, you might want extra cleaning for spots, repairs, or help with moving furniture.
-These are all extra services which lead to additional costs.
+These are all extra services that lead to additional costs.

 You may need extra cleaning for several reasons:

 - Pet stains: Not all pets are house-trained, so they might relieve themselves on your carpet.
 A professional carpet cleaner will pre-treat the stains before the general cleaning of the whole carpet.
-This will also help reduce any bad odors that accompany this type of stain.
+This will also help reduce any bad odors accompanying this type of stain.

 - Bloodstains: It’s best to remove them as soon as they happen because they might not come out later.
 Apply some cold water, spray with a solution of detergent and cold water, and repeat if needed.
-Never use hot water because it might only worsen the stain.
+Never use hot water because it can set the stain.

 Stains can cost anywhere between $40 and $300 to remove, depending on the severity and size.

 Professional carpet cleaners can apply color repairs, also known as dyeing.
-With a mixture of the original carpet’s paint and other materials, they dye the carpet again.
+They dye the carpet again with a mixture of the original carpet’s paint and other materials.
 Once it is redyed, the life span of the carpet is extended.

 Consider carpet treatments that create resistance against stains.
 This way, you can try to avoid the process of discoloration.
 Some products to invest in include Teflon, Scotchgard, and Stainmaster.

-Additional damage to your carpet can be caused by the loosening of the carpet.
+The loosening of the carpet can cause additional damage to your carpet.
 This can cause waves and ripples in your carpet, which signal a need to re-stretch.
-Carpets can loosen for many reasons such as steam cleaning the wrong way or false installment.
-For these reasons, it’s recommended to get in touch with professional carpet cleaners and installers.
+Carpets can loosen for many reasons, such as steam cleaning the wrong way or false installment.
+We recommend getting in touch with professional carpet cleaners and installers for these reasons.